adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 }
 ```

-3. Go back to the browser and re-load the checkout page.
+3. Go back to the browser and reload the checkout page.
 It should display the message in a styled box.

 ### Step 3.3: Payment Logic
----

 1. In Line 470, before `// place order`, add the following code to create the session and set the payment session identifier:

 ```javascript